james-carlson/basecamp-questions/README.md

 #### Introduction
 #### Staying Motivated and Swallowing the Elephant
 #### Computational Thinking vs. Syntax
+* How is computational thinking different from regular thinking?
+* What is syntax?
+(What does the word "syntax" mean?)
 #### HTML & CSS Basics
 * Go to [codepen.io](https://codepen.io/) and have the student create a `<div>` with some text in it.
 Then, use a CSS class to give it some styling (e.g., make it white text on a blue background, etc.)
 #### Variables & Data Types